Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 ```
 algos/
-├─ algo.py  #Our existing code with 4 tasks
+├─ algo.py  # Our existing code with 4 tasks
 data/
 ├─ SMALL_amazon_customers_data.csv  #  A sample dataset
-app.ipynb  #Jupyter Notebook for running our sample data application
+app.ipynb  # Jupyter Notebook for running our sample data application
-config.py  #Taipy configuration which models our data workflow
+config.py  # Taipy configuration which models our data workflow
-config.toml  #(Optional) Taipy configuration in TOML made using Taipy Studio
+config.toml  # (Optional) Taipy configuration in TOML made using Taipy Studio
 ```
 <hr/>

 ## 2. Introducing Taipy — A Comprehensive Solution
 Taipy is more than just another orchestration tool.
 Especially designed for ML engineers, data scientists, and Python developers, Taipy brings several essential and simple features.

-> It would be awesome if you could add a [star⭐to our repository!](https://github.com/Avaiga/taipy) We’re getting close to 1000 ⭐, thanks to you ❤

 Here are some key elements that make Taipy a compelling choice:

 1. Pipeline execution registry — This feature enables developers and end-users to:
-Register each pipeline execution as a “Scenario” (a graph of tasks and data nodes);
+Register each pipeline execution as a "Scenario" (a graph of tasks and data nodes);
 Precisely trace the lineage of each pipeline execution; and Compare scenarios with ease, monitor KPIs and provide invaluable insight for troubleshooting and fine-tuning parameters.
 2. Pipeline versioning